core-wg/oscore/draft-ietf-core-object-security.md

 ## Sequence Numbers {#nonce-uniqueness}

 An AEAD nonce MUST NOT be used more than once per AEAD key.
 The uniqueness of (key, nonce) pairs is shown in {{kn-uniqueness}}, and in particular depends on a correct usage of Partial IVs.
-It is important that implementations keeps track of Sender Sequence Numbers which have been used.
+It is important that implementations keep track of Sender Sequence Numbers which have been used.
 If messages are processed concurrently, the operation of reading and increasing the Sender Sequence Number MUST be atomic.

 The maximum Sender Sequence Number is algorithm dependent (see {{sec-considerations}}), and SHALL be less than 2^40.
 If the Sender Sequence Number exceeds the maximum, the endpoint MUST NOT process any more messages with the given Sender Context.
 If necessary, the endpoint SHOULD acquire a new security context before this happens.
 The latter is out of scope of this document.